Focus on Fit When Choosing Which MBA Programs to Target

 Is the Culture a Good Fit?

+You are trying to determine whether you can flourish—professionally, academically, socially, and mentally—in each program.
 There’s no right or wrong when it comes to a school’s culture.
 It’s simply a matter of choosing the environment that’s best for you.

-Stacy Blackman Consulting offers multiple services to meet your MBA application needs, from our All-In Partnership to hourly help reviewing your MBA resume.
-Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.Â
+Stacy Blackman Consulting offers a range of services to meet your MBA application needs, from our comprehensive All-In Partnership to individualized hourly help with reviewing your MBA resume.
+Contact us today for a free 15-minute advising session to talk strategy with a Principal SBC consultant.

 Here’s a snapshot of the caliber of expertise on our SBC team.